 It should be questioned why this subject remains so controversial when the answers are so very obvious.

 Let us today, scrutinize chemical restraint, and hopefully conclude that this outrageous practice is a structure that blithely overlooks cruel and abhorrent abuse.

-Within residential aged care, federal law stringently forbids the use of chemical restraint for reasons such as convenience, castigation, or any non-medical motives.
+In the residential aged care sector, federal law stringently forbids the use of chemical restraint for reasons such as convenience, castigation, or any non-medical motives.